 Festive dinner.
-But make it low-key.
-Done and done at these inviting restaurants that are just about perfect for a cozy and intimate holiday vibe.
+But make it cozy.
+Done and done at these inviting restaurants that are just about perfect for a relaxed and intimate holiday vibe.

-Take a breather from the holiday parties and celebrate casually with a low-key festive dinner with your SO or closest friends and fam.
+Take a breather from the holiday parties and celebrate casually with a relaxed dinner with your SO or closest friends and fam.
 Breaking bread with your favourite people will be a welcome change of pace from the party circuit or larger celebrations at glitzier restaurants.
 These few hours of self-care will fill your cup—and your belly.

 Kwan at York Mills